 This means that you are in the country legally and following all the rules.
 You should be attending school full-time, taking a full course-load, not working illegally, making progress towards your degree, not overstaying your I-20, and you haven't switched majors without notifying the international office.
 These are just a few things you need to do to stay "in status."

-SEVIS is a database used by the Department of Homeland Security to monitor students (F-1 and J-1).
-DSO’s (see above) maintain SEVIS and issue I-20s in SEVIS.
-SEVIS keeps track of your entries in and out of the country, if you are maintaining status, internships, and other issues.
+SEVIS is a database used by the Department of Homeland Security to manage and track international students and exchange visitors on F, J, and M visas.
+DSO’s (see above) update SEVIS information and issue I-20s.
+SEVIS keeps track of your entries in and out of the United States, your enrollment status, internships, and other issues.

 You are allowed to volunteer if you receive no compensation for this and if it’s normally a volunteer position.
 You may not: get paid, earn credit, or receive any compensation.
 If your employer gives you something (i.e., a bus ticket) and then puts this on their taxes, it can be linked to you.
 You cannot take a volunteer position which is normally paid; this is not a true volunteer position.